Can you describe orthodontics?

 Are orthodontists also dentists?

 Yes, all orthodontists are dentists.
-All orthodontists attend college, complete a 4 or 5 year doctoral program to become a dentist.
+All orthodontists attend college and complete a 4 year doctoral program to become a dentist.
 The next step of an orthodontic residency program is very competitive and the training process takes 2 to 3 years.
 Of those who successfully complete their residency, approximately 35% choose to present their cases to achieve Board Certification in Orthodontics.
-Our patients directly benefit from the specialized training and extensive experience of our Board Certified Orthodontic specialists, Dr. Jasmine Gorton and Dr. Bill Schmohl.
+Our patients directly benefit from the specialized training and extensive experience of our Board Certified Orthodontic specialists, Dr. Jasmine Gortonand Dr. Bill Schmohl.

 We invite you to visit the profiles of our doctors to learn more.